franklygeorgy/Flask-Tus/README.md

 ## Prerequisites (redis)

 Currently flask-tus-cont is reliant on a local redis server.
 This is used for caching information about uploads in progress.
 It is on the roadmap to remove this dependancy.
-You must install the redis python package for this extension to work.
+You must install the redis python package and have a running redis server for this extension to work.

 ```